 CHICAGO (AP) _ A woman killed by police gunfire had her hands in the air and was telling officers she was getting out of a car when she was shot, according to a woman who says she witnessed the shooting.

 It was one of two cases last weekend in which Chicago police killed unarmed people during traffic stops.
 In the other shooting, police said a Northwestern University student was shot when he tried to grab an officer’s gun.
-In both cases, the victims and the officers were black.

-The shootings have prompted an inquiry by the U.S. Department of Justice.
+Both shootings have prompted an inquiry by the U.S. Department of Justice.

 Gray, 21, said she was at a South Side store with her children the night of June 4 when LaTanya Haggerty was killed, the Tribune reported in Saturday editions.

 Haggerty was a passenger in a car that police had stopped for an expired license plate.
 The Chicago Sun-Times reported Friday that an unidentified source said the driver tried to hit them and that officers said they opened fire when the man pulled away.

 After the car was stopped again, the driver ran away and Haggerty was shot, police say, when patrol officer Serena Daniels mistook a cellular phone in her hand for a gun.

 ``They didn’t have to shoot that girl,″ Gray said. ``They think everything’s a gun.″

 Gray has not talked to investigators, the Tribune reported.
 However, it quoted unidentified sources as saying her account is consistent with other witness accounts of what happened the night the 26-year-old Haggerty died.

 There was no comment Saturday from Daniels, whose home telephone number is not listed.
 Calls to Police Department’s media relations office were not immediately returned.